connervieira/Predator/docs/CONFIGURE.md

                     - "NS" for normal recording when the current segment is being saved to the event folder.
                     - "PD" for parked recording while the system is dormant, and waiting for motion to trigger recording.
                     - "PA" for parked recording while the system is actively recording an event.
+        - `relay` contains configuration values to show the state of physical relays via GPIO as dash-cam overlays to show the state of vehicle components (horn, brakes, siren, etc.).
+            - `enabled` determines of the relay overlay is enabled.
+                - Setting this to `false` will disable all relay overlays, regardless of whether the individual triggers are enabled.

+            - `colors` defines the text color of the relay overlays for both states (on or off).
+                - `on` defines the color when the trigger is active.
+                    - The first value represents red, the second value represents green, and the third value represents blue.
+                - `off` defines the color when the trigger is not active.
+                    - The first value represents red, the second value represents green, and the third value represents blue.
+            - `triggers` is a dictionary of relay-based overlays with corresponding trigger criteria.
+                - Each key in this dictionary is an arbitrary ID for one relay overlay (ex: "horn", "turn_signal_left", etc.)
+                    - Each key holds a sub-dictionary with these sub-values:
+                        - `enabled` is a boolean that allows this relay to be individually disabled (`true`: enabled, `false`: disabled).
+                        - `pin` is an integer that corresponds to a PIN on the associated GPIO controller.
+                        - `invert` is a boolean that inverts the output of the relay (for example, when the relay is active (closed), the trigger is disabled)
+                            - This value stacks with the `invert` value from the `physical_controls`, which can lead to double negatives (ex: `true` inverted twice is still `true`)
+                        - `text` is a string that defines the text that appears in the overlay (ex: "HORN", "SIREN", etc.).
         - `gps` contains configuration values for the stamp shown at the top of the frame, containing location information.
             - `color` is a list of three values between 0 and 255 that determines the font cover of the overlay stamp.
                 - The first value represents red, the second value represents green, and the third value represents blue.